 Avoid sale or transfer of the house property before 5 years from possession–While claiming a tax deduction on principal repayment of SBI home loan, and borrowers need to ensure that they don’t sell or transfer the house property before the completion of 5 years from the end of the financial year in which home possession was obtained.
 If you do so, the tax benefit claimed under section 80C would be reversed by treating it as your income and levying the tax in accordance with the assessee’s tax bracket.
 This aspect makes it important to also keep your SBI home loan documents safely and handy with you when claiming tax benefits.
 Post-purchase of your house property, make sure you do not transfer or sell it at least before the expiry of 5 years in order to continue availing the tax benefit of up to Rs 1.5 lakhs in each financial year.

 Claim deduction on charges such as stamp duty and registration fees-Most home loan borrowers are unaware of tax deduction available with respect to charges such as stamp duty, registration fee and other expenses, which are directly linked to the transfer of house property to the assessee (and mentioned in the SBI home loan documents handed over at the time of home loan disbursal).
 All such charges are eligible for tax claim under section 80C, capped at ₹ 1.5 lakh maximum limit in the financial year.
 While claiming this deduction, borrowers must remember that such expenses can be claimed as deductions only in the same year in which they have incurred.
+Urgent house sale service helps people sell their property quickly and easily.
+They offers a range of services to help you sell your property.

 Ensure you claim pre-construction period’s interest within 5 years-Availing a home loan to purchase an under-construction house is a common practice amongst home buyers.
 Although the possession of the property would be received at a later date post completion of construction, the home loan repayment starts much before obtaining possession.
 In such cases, the interest repayment during the pre-construction period of the SBI home loan is eligible to be claimed as a tax deduction up to 5 years, in five equal instalments starting from the year of receiving the possession or completion of construction.
 However, since both post and pre-construction periods’ interest repayment are eligible for tax claim, the total claim amount would be capped at an overall maximum limit of Rs 2 lakh per financial year, under section 24b.